Liam-W-Smith/Liam-W-Smith.github.io/Reproducibility-crisis.md

 In traditional academic settings, researchers work alone or in small teams and solicit feedback only when submitting an article for peer review.
 In contrast, in the open source world, researchers regularly upload their code and ask the open source community for feedback troubleshooting help.
 In this manner, one's methodology remains public information, making it much easier for others to reproduce and replicate one's work.
-Ideally, journals would mandate the disclosure of data, workflows, and statistical analysis in journal submissions, but that appears unlikely to occur for the foreseeable future.
+Ideally, journals would mandate the disclosure of data, workflows, and statistical analysis in journal submissions, but that appears unlikely to occur in the foreseeable future.
-Absent these changes, the open source community provides a great opportunity for researchers to make their studies transparent for the time being.
+Absent these changes, the open source community provides a great platform for researchers to make their studies transparent.
 Moreover, even if journals were to make the appropriate changes, sharing methodology and code on open source platforms would be of enormous help.
 The sad reality is that publishing a journal article is a lengthy process that can take over a year.
 If geographers shared their GIS code on open source platforms, then other researchers could conduct reproducibility and replicability analyses immediately, rather than waiting for the study to -- *potentially* -- be published in a journal sometime in the next year.